 I most recently purchased the Say Cheez Non-Dairy Macaroni & Cheez Dinner for a revised review.
 Quite different from what I remember of the old Say Cheez, the updated recipe is creamier and mellower.
 It’s pretty good on its own, with only a touch of sharpness and a light cheesy taste.
 That said, the flavor became quite subdued with any veggie or meat additions, turning into more of a “good” pasta than a cheesy macaroni dinner.

-And while the over-sized macaroni did cook up very quick and efficiently (start checking earlier than you usually would!), and had a rather nice bite for brown rice noodles, I wasn’t fond of the more elaborate sauce preparation altogether.
-The preparation of Say Cheez requires two pans, a third if you opt to make vegetables or meat to go in the dish as well.
+The over-sized macaroni cooked very quick and efficiently (start checking earlier than you usually would!) and had a rather nice bite for brown rice noodles.
+But I wasn’t fond of the more elaborate sauce preparation altogether.
+Also, the preparation of Say Cheez requires two pans.
+Plus a third if you opt to make vegetables or meat to go in the dish as well.
 It was just slightly more convenient than whipping up a full pasta dinner on my own.

 I haven’t had the opportunity to re-trial the Pasta Pisavera or Taco Namaste Pasta Dinners as of yet, and both do appear to be reformulated since my somewhat ancient review.
-I have a feeling though, that we will like those versions just a bit better, as the ingredients look to pack a bigger flavor punch and perhaps a more simplified preparation.
-I will update once we’ve trialed them, but feel free to leave your own review of any of the Namaste Pasta Dinners in the comments!
+I have a feeling though, that we will like those versions just a bit better.
+The ingredients look to pack a bigger flavor punch and perhaps a more simplified preparation.
+Feel free to leave your own review of any of the Namaste Pasta Dinners in the comments!

 Certifications: Namaste Pasta Dinners are Certified Gluten-Free, Kosher Parve, and Non-GMO Verified.